Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 Updates a global VM extension policy.
 */
 await gapi.client.compute.globalVmExtensionPolicies.update({ globalVmExtensionPolicy: "globalVmExtensionPolicy", project: "project",  });

 /*
+Retrieves an aggregated list of all of the HaControllers in the specified project across all regions.
+*/
+await gapi.client.compute.haControllers.aggregatedList({ project: "project",  });

+/*
 Deletes an HaController in the specified project.